- World class 19th & 20th century wreck dives with penetration opportunities

 Liveaboards that offer Get Wrecked

-The are regular departures on board Mistral, Whirlwind and Hurricane.
+The are regular departures on board Mistral, Whirlwind and Cyclone.

-Mistral, Cyclone, Whirlwind and Hurricane all depart from El Mina in Sharm el Sheikh.
-Contessa Mia departs from the new marina in Hughada.
+Mistral, Cyclone, Whirlwind, Tempest and Bella all depart from Sharm el Sheikh.

 All of our Get Wrecked trips run for 7 nights with 7 nights spent on board your liveaboard.